Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 When the British rounded up the Acadians in Nova Scotia in the fall of 1755, Jacques, Pierre, Jean and their families, living in territory controlled by France, remained unmolested.
 Their respite from British oppression was short-lived, however.
 After the fall of the French fortress at Louisbourg in July 1758, the victorious British swooped down on the island, rounded up most of the Acadians on Île St.-Jean, and deported them to France:

 In the early 1780s, the Spanish government offered the Acadians in France a chance for a new life in faraway Louisiana.
-Dozens of them, including Marie-Henriette Pothier and three of her Rassicot children, agreed to take it.
+Hundreds of them, including Marie-Henriette Pothier and three of her Rassicot children, agreed to take it.
 Her son Jean-Baptiste Rassicot, fils, however, chose to remain in the mother country.

 LOUISIANA: LAFOURCHE VALLEY SETTLEMENTS

 Marie-Henriette Pothier, age 46, widow of Jean-Baptiste dit Ratier Rassicot, and three of her children--Jean-François, age 20, Anne-Marguerite, age 17, and Marie-Henriette, age 15--sailed to Louisiana aboard L'Amitié, the fifth of the Seven Ships from France, which reached New Orleans in November.
 They followed most of their fellow passengers to upper Bayou Lafourche, where Marie-Henriette Potier died in January 1787.

 Older daughter Anne-Marguerite married Tranquille-François, son of fellow Acadians Pierre Arcement and Marie Hébert, at St.-Jacques on the river, in July 1788.
 They settled on upper Bayou Lafourche.
 Anne Marguerite died in Lafourche Interior Parish in July 1834, in her mid-60s.